United States Bicentennial

-The United States Bicentennial was a series of celebrations and observances during the mid-1970s that paid tribute to historical events leading up to the creation of the United States as an independent republic.
-It was a central event in the memory of the American Revolution.
-The Bicentennial culminated on Sunday, July 4, 1976, with the 200th anniversary of the adoption of the Declaration of Independence by the Founding Fathers in the Second Continental Congress.
+The United States Bicentennial was a series of celebrations and observances held during the mid-1970s to commemorate the 200th anniversary of the Declaration of Independence.
+It was a major commemoration of the American Revolution.
+Official Bicentennial events began in April 1975 and culminated on July 4, 1976, the 200th anniversary of the Declaration's adoption by the Second Continental Congress.

+Planning began in 1966, when the United States Congress established the American Revolution Bicentennial Commission.
+The Commission initially proposed a single exposition in either Philadelphia or Boston, but Congress later replaced it with the American Revolution Bicentennial Administration, which coordinated a decentralized national program of commemorations.
+Between March 1975 and December 1976, tens of thousands of events and projects were held in the United States and abroad.
+Major observances included the American Freedom Train, commemorations of the Battles of Lexington and Concord, Operation Sail, and thousands of locally sponsored events, including parades, historical reenactments, and fireworks displays.

+The Bicentennial inspired numerous commemorative works, including television programs and films such as the Bicentennial Minutes, the Schoolhouse Rock! series "America Rock", and John Huston's short film Independence.
+It was also commemorated through redesigned coinage, postage stamps, exhibitions, sporting events, and commercial products.
+Other major Bicentennial observances included the Festival of American Folklife, the opening of the new National Air and Space Museum building, international participation in Operation Sail, state visits, and gifts from foreign governments.
+Its official symbol was a widely used red, white, and blue star logo designed by Bruce Blackburn.

 Background

-The nation had always commemorated the founding as a gesture of patriotism and sometimes as an argument in political battles.
-Historian Jonathan Crider points out that in the 1850s, editors and orators both North and South claimed their region was the true custodian of the legacy of 1776, as they used the Revolution symbolically in their rhetoric.
+The United States has historically commemorated the founding as a gesture of patriotism and, at times, as an argument in political battles.
+Historian Jonathan Crider points out that in the 1850s, editors and orators, from both Northern and Southern states, claimed their region was the true custodian of the legacy of 1776, as they used the Revolution symbolically in their rhetoric.

 The plans for the Bicentennial began when Congress created the American Revolution Bicentennial Commission on July 4, 1966.
 Initially, the Bicentennial celebration was planned as a single city exposition (titled Expo '76) that would be staged in either Philadelphia or Boston.
-After 6½ years of tumultuous debate, the Commission recommended that there should not be a single event, and Congress dissolved it on December 11, 1973, and created the American Revolution Bicentennial Administration (ARBA), which was charged with encouraging and coordinating locally sponsored events.
+After 6½ years of tumultuous debate, the Commission recommended that there should not be a single event.
+Congress dissolved it on December 11, 1973, and created the American Revolution Bicentennial Administration (ARBA), which it charged with encouraging and coordinating locally sponsored events.
+This change appealed to both conservatives and American left; as for conservatives, it gave them local control over events, and for those on the left, it promoted a more inclusive celebration.

 David Ryan, a professor at University College Cork, notes that the Bicentennial was celebrated only a year after the Fall of Saigon in 1975 and that the Ford administration stressed the themes of renewal and rebirth based on a restoration of traditional values, giving a nostalgic and exclusive reading of the American past.